 I hope this has given you some clarity on heat pumps and their effectiveness in certain temperatures.
 Hopefully this information will aid you in the future when it comes to deciding on a heat source for your home or business!

 We are a heating and air company located in Jackson TN.
-If you live in or around the surrounding areas feel free to give us a call at (731) 300-1030 if you are interested in a heat pump or want more information.
+If you live in Jackson TN or in the surrounding areas, feel free to give us a call at (731) 300-1030 if you are interested in a heat pump or want more information.
+We provide professional installation services, offer great rates on new heat pumps, and provide free estimates!

 Do you have any experience with heat pumps in your life?
 What has been your experience?
 Do you have anything to add to what we’ve shared?